-Bearded dragons can start digging for several reasons, but none of them are something to get worked up over.
-The most common reasons for digging are trying to find a better basking spot, females preparing to lay eggs, and beardies getting ready for brumation.
+Bearded dragons can start digging for several reasons, but none of them is something to get worked up over.
+The most common reasons for digging are finding a better basking spot, females preparing to lay eggs, and beardies getting ready for brumation.

 Read on for more details and how to tell the difference.